herminaov/cleonea.github.com/_posts/2010-08-01-an-old-womans-heart.markdown

 He was gazing the ground for a moment without saying a word, then he went on.

-‘I asked something!’ she demanded.
+â€˜I asked something!â€™ she demanded.

-‘And I can choose not to answer, can’t I?’ was his calm response.
+â€˜And I can choose not to answer, canâ€™t I?â€™ was his calm response.
 But then he turned back.
 Aiden told Flor and me this story the night before we left the cottage.
 Before my parting from Deirdre, and I was truly glad for it.
 It wasn't just another memory of my mother.
 It also made me feel belong to this family.
 How utterly unlikely that the sense of connection should find me while leaving the only home I ever knew.

 There were two things left to do, and I decided I would start with the one at hand.
 It was easy enough to find my grandmother.
 She was a woman of routine, and I knew her schedule by heart.
 As expected I found her among her flowers near to the cottage.
 Unnecessary kindness would make both of us feel out of place, so I tried to keep it simple.